Skip to main content

 Why is this important?

-Early education has a huge an effect on children's life outcomes.
+Early education has a huge effect on children's life outcomes.

 Right now, the Government is progressively removing important regulations and teachers' rights that ensure quality early childhood education for tamariki.